-Pupils at Gartree are assigned to a tutor group for the start of Year 6 who they will remain with throughout the year.
-In Year 7 they are placed in new tutor groups and a tutor with whom, in the majority of cases, they remain with for the duration of their time at the school.
+Pupils at Gartree are assigned to a tutor group for the start of Year 7.
 The pupil’s tutor is the first point of contact for pupils and parents with any pastoral concerns.
 Our pastoral team helps address any pastoral needs of pupils who require assistance in overcoming barriers to learning in order to achieve their full potential.
 In addition, support and guidance is available from Educational Psychologists, CAMHS, Social Care,

 Youth Offending and Menphys SOS.
 A variety of strategies are used to support and modify inappropriate behaviour; using school sanctions and rewards systems in line with the school’s Behaviour for Learning Policy.
 In addition support from external agencies such as Behaviour Support Team, Counselling Services, and the link Educational Psychologist to gain additional advice can be called upon.
 We expect pupils to aim for 100% attendance and to be punctual to school and to all lessons.
 Where attendance is an area of concern then the pastoral team will initiate support.
 The Attendance Improvement Office (AIO) can offer welfare support for those pupils who are struggling to attend school.
 Regular liaison between the Pastoral and Learning Support Department ensures that if a pupil is not attending due to a social, emotional or mental need, it can be identified quickly, and appropriate support or external agency guidance can be put in place.